rarva/Hello-World/README.md

 - If you have existing users stored in localStorage, use `migrate_users.js` to import them.
 	This script requires `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` (the service_role key)
 	as environment variables and must be run locally.

+---

+## Backup Snapshot: v1.0.1-onboarding-complete (2025-11-22)

+This is a stable project snapshot created before further refactors.
+It includes the following notable changes since the previous release listed above:

+- Renamed `containers/profile` → `containers/user_menu` and added compatibility shims
+  (`user_menu_init.js` exports new names while mapping old `initProfileModal` / `openProfileModal` back to the new API).
+- Added uniformity tooling under `uniformity_checks/` to detect hardcoded fonts, colors, strings, scrollbar styles, and tooltip issues; the runner supports background runs.
+- Avatar improvements: preview image fills placeholder (`object-fit: cover`), plus-icon SVG viewBox normalized so the glyph scales to the button, and CSS adjusted.
+- Updated `containers/toolbar/toolbar_init.js` to call the new `user_menu` API.

+Branch + commit:

+- Branch created: `backup/v1.0.1-onboarding-2025-11-22`
+- Commit: `chore(backup): stable snapshot v1.0.1-onboarding-complete (2025-11-22)`

+If you want a full rename of DOM IDs and classes from `profile-*` → `user_menu-*`, I can perform that as a follow-up (it is more invasive and will update many selectors and CSS rules).